 A case in point is our wedding album.
-I’ve seen most people roll their eyes when it comes to wedding albums and videos, but for us, they’re precious memories of family get-togethers—more so now than before, since many of those loved ones have passed away.
+I’ve seen most people roll their eyes when it comes to wedding albums and videos, (I think, a professional wedding photo editing service will help them improve their photos) but for us, they’re precious memories of family get-togethers—more so now than before, since many of those loved ones have passed away.

 Certain photos were precious and I really cannot recreate those events again.
 So I figured, why not make some physical albums with a chosen few photos?
 They would make lovely keepsakes.
 Also, some of the elderly in our family prefer physical albums to look at and cherish.

-There are incentives on various products across several categories—such as 50% off on your first mounted print, 30% off when you make a travel photo album and so on.
-Also, there’s a site wide 70% off via The Great Diwali Sale.
-So there’s plenty to explore on your journey towards creating memories.
+There are incentives on various products across several categories—such as 50% off on your first mounted print, 30% off when you make a travel photo album, and so on.
+Also, there’s a site-wide 70% off via The Great Diwali Sale.
+So there’s plenty to explore on your journey toward creating memories.
 These also make thoughtful gifts.

 Let me show you what I created there for myself—a lovely hardcover photo album with vacation memories.